kblomqvist/yasha/README.md

 $ yasha foo.jinja --variables foo.toml
 ```

-Or via environment variables:
+Or via environment variable:

 ```
 $ export YASHA_VARIABLES=$HOME/foo.toml
 $ yasha foo.jinja
 ```

-In case the variables shouldn't be used in spite of the file existence use ``--no-variables`` optin flag:
+In case the variables shouldn't be used in spite of the file existence use ``--no-variables`` option flag:

 ```
 $ yasha foo.jinja --no-variables
 ```

-## Variables sharing across templates
+## Template variables sharing

 Imagine that you would be writing C code and have the following two templates in two different folders